- About cookies

 - Analytics cookies

-4.1 We use Google Analytics to analyse the use of our website.
+4.1 We use Google Analytics to analyze the use of our website.

 4.2 Our analytics service provider generates statistical and other information about website use by means of cookies.